amacgregor/amgr_phx/content/posts/20201102-circuit-breaker-pattern-in-elixir.md

 %{
     title: "Circuit Breaker Pattern in Elixir",
     category: "Programming",
     tags: ["elixir", "functional programming", "design patterns"],
-  description: 'Design for failure with the circuit breaker pattern' }
+description: "Design for failure with the circuit breaker pattern" }
 ---

 <!--Design for failure with the circuit breaker pattern-->